-Since 2007, I’ve been leading a simple but powerful online class called the Free-Write Fling.
-(It’s now called The Devoted Writer.)
+Since 2007, I’ve been leading a simple but powerful online class now called The Devoted Writer.
 For a month at a time, we all write for at least 15 minutes a day.
 It is awe-inspiring to watch all kinds of transformation unfold.
 I’m always blown away by how much can change from such a simple practice.

 There are so many things that this writing method can do for any kind of writing – fiction, blogs, books, personal reflections.
 It’s like the Swiss Army knife of creative practices.

 What’s even better, the benefits extend WAY beyond the page.
-It’s truly mind-blowing and heart-opening.I’ve been paying attention to the life-changing things Flingers experience.
+It’s truly mind-blowing and heart-opening.I’ve been paying attention to the life-changing things writers in this class experience.

-Here’s what Flingers reported consistent free-writing did for them.
+Here’s what writers reported consistent free-writing did for them.
 Make a star next to the things you would like to experience now.